content-left-bg.png

 Supervision

-The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students’ ages, swimming competence and specialised learning, access and/or health needs.
+Principals, in consultation with the qualified adults of the activity, determine the final number of supervisors to fulfil instructional, emergency and supervision roles for the local context that consider SLSA's Beachsafe, the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
+In some instances, the final supervision ratio may be 1:1.

 • Beginner surfers require a ratio of 1 accredited coach to 6 participants.